-Parking would be converted from perpendicular to parallel on Harrison Street between Fourth and Fifth Streets, and there would be some loss of parking at the western foot of Gilman, just east of the Bay, resulting from the Bay Trail gap closure.
-Some parking would also be lost in the northwest corner of the Golden Gate Fields area.
-There would be temporary parking impacts during construction.
-Otherwise, parking would remain as is in the rest of the project area.
+Parking would be converted from perpendicular to parallel on Harrison Street between Fourth and Fifth Streets, and there would be some loss of parking at the western end of Gilman Street, resulting from the extension of the Bay Trail.
+There would be temporary parking impacts during construction at Tom Bates Regional Sports Complex.
+Otherwise, parking would remain unchanged in the rest of the project area.